Mindful Return 201, the next-level course for all overwhelmed working parents, is finally here.

 The course I am introducing you to today reflects the incredibly thoughtful feedback of 66 of our Mindful Return (101-level!) alumni, who graciously spent time answering survey questions to guide our course content and format.
 It also reflects the hard work and thoughtful reflection of our working parent course faculty, whom I can’t wait for you to meet.

-On to what the Mindful Return 201 Course faculty have in store for you for 2022!
+On to what the Mindful Return 201 Course faculty have in store for you!

 What Content Does the Mindful Return 201 Course Cover?